Shaheer04/RealOne/README.md

 # Introduction
-A AI chromium-based extension, created to optimize online buying experience.
+An AI chromium-based extension, created to optimize online buying experience.
 Product reviews can be a lot to read and getting a sense of the product quality and authenticity can be challenging.
 This extension summarizes image reviews and text reviews and gives them a score of how much the delivered product matches the product shown by the seller.
 Gemini is used in this extension as the base model for the analysis of text and images.